BestTimesToVisit.com Logo

 Taxis (Metered and Negotiated)

 Cost:Prices are competitive with metered taxis, often slightly higher during peak demand.
-A typical city trip might be 2-4 KWD.
+Expect to pay around 3-6 KWD for most city trips.

 Car Rental

-Renting a car offers the most flexibility, especially if you plan to explore areas outside the immediate city center or want to visit multiple sites in a day.
-Major international and local rental agencies are available at the airport and in the city.
+Renting a car offers the most flexibility, especially if you plan to explore beyond the immediate city center or have a packed itinerary.
+Major international and local rental agencies are available at the airport and in various city locations.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.